Observation of the nuclear magnetic octupole moment of $^{173}$Yb from precise measurements of hyperfine structure in the ${^3P}_2$ state: Results and discussion

 We have measured the frequencies of various hyperfine transitions by locking the 770-nm laser to different peaks.
 For each measurement, the time constant in the frequency counter (with a timebase stability of $10^{-8}$) was set to 10 s.
 Then a set of 40 independent measurements was made and the average determined.
 For each transition, the frequency was measured with the reference laser on either a $F=1 \rightarrow F'$ transition or a $F=2 \rightarrow F'$ transition.
 The resulting change in the frequency is on the order of 6.5 GHz, and is known with $<10$ kHz precision from hyperfine measurements in $^{87}$Rb \cite{YSJ96}.

 The measured frequencies are shown in Table \ref{freqs}.
 The error in each value is 0.2 MHz.
 In order to highlight the above fact that many sources of error cancel in the difference, we show the frequencies as offset from the first value.
-We have also verified that if we make an error in the mode number and change it by $\pm 1$, the absolute frequency of all transitions changes by about 12 MHz but there is only negligible change in the offsets listed in the table.
+We have verified that if we make an error in the mode number and change it by $\pm 1$, the absolute frequency of all transitions changes by about 12 MHz, but there is {\em negligible} change in the offsets listed in the table.
 Our error estimate is reasonable because the two values for each transition, which implies a different set of cavity mode numbers and complete re-optimization of all the feedback loops, overlap quite well.
 In addition, the maximum standard deviation in each set of 40 measurements (from which the average is determined) is only 170~kHz.
+One of the self-consistency checks that we can perform on the error bar is the $\{ 7/2-5/2 \}$ hyperfine interval in the ${^3P}_2$ state.
+It can be evaluated in two ways: $(7/2 \rightarrow 5/2) - (5/2 \rightarrow 5/2)$ and $(7/2 \rightarrow 7/2) - (5/2 \rightarrow 7/2)$.
+The value of 0.22 MHz is consistent with zero when we take into account the error in each value of 0.2 MHz.